aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

  <span class="image">![Tune](explain_before_simple.png?raw=true)</span>

-From this, you can see the *absence* of keys and the number of rows *scanned* is high.
+From this, you can see the `absence` of keys and the number of rows `scanned` is high.
 Now try adding an index on this column and continue to investigate.

-*_ADD INDEX_*
+***Simple Index***

 ```sql
 ALTER TABLE mylab.weather ADD index idx_id (id);